Scalable Spatial Stream Network (S3N) Models: Application: Ohio River Basin fish population estimates

 \subsection{Results}

 Model performance was strong at both the species and community levels.
-Species-level correlations between predicted and observed densities across sites ranged from 0.52 to 1.0 (mean = 0.96, SD = 0.19) (Figure \ref{fig:cor-site}), while community-level correlations across species within each site averaged 0.80 (SD = 0.22), ranging from –0.29 to 1.0 (Figure \ref{fig:cor-species}).
+Species-level correlations between predicted and observed densities across sites ranged from 0.52 to 1.0 (mean = 0.96, SD = 0.19), while community-level correlations across species within each site averaged 0.80 (SD = 0.22), ranging from –0.29 to 1.0 (see figures in the supplement).
 The ratio of predicted to observed counts ranged from 0.2 to 1.02 at COMIDs where the species in question was observed, from 0.57 to 3.23 at COMIDs where any fish were observed, and from 1.2 to 120 for the entire region.
 These results offer support that model predictions were broadly consistent with the observed data.